 Advanced Pain Management Fellowship

-This post-masters certificate program in advanced pain management for nurse anesthetists is comprised of a classroom component offered via distance education (didactic education) and a clinical component (hands-on clinical experience offered through one or more clinical sites).
+The Fellowship post-masters certificate program in advanced pain management for nurse anesthetists is comprised of a classroom component offered via distance education (didactic education) and a clinical component (hands-on clinical experience offered through one or more clinical sites).

 The goal of this post-graduate program is to approach pain management holistically by addressing the treatment of pain in ways that ultimately seek to restore normal homeostatic well-being.
-When a return to normal and healthy regulation is not possible, the student will seek to provide comfort, hope and meaning to support a patient’s highest potential of human functioning.
+When a return to normal and healthy regulation is not possible, the fellow will seek to provide comfort, hope and meaning to support a patient’s highest potential of human functioning.

 Curriculum Model for the Advanced Pain Management Program

 The curriculum model is depicted as a pyramid.
 The base is formed by (1) theoretical foundations of CRNA pain management.
 Ascending the pyramid are (2) imaging and radiation safety, (3) assessment, diagnosis, integration, and referral, (4) pharmacological treatments and alternative treatments and (5) interventional pain strategies.
 At the pinnacle is (6) comprehensive pain treatment.
 Aspects integral to the pain management program overlay the pyramid surface.
 Developmental and socio-cultural aspects surround the pyramid base and sides (1-5).
 Psychological and spiritual aspects encompass the top level of the pyramid structure, comprehensive pain treatment.
 The curriculum model was created for teaching pain management….promoting well-being.